StateMapper/StateMapper/README.md

 sudo service apache2 restart		# make sure Apache is running
 ```

-Follow the TokuDB installation instructions [here](https://mariadb.com/kb/en/library/enabling-tokudb/).

-Clone the repository to a dedicated folder in your Apache working directory:
+Follow these [TokuDB installation instructions](https://mariadb.com/kb/en/library/enabling-tokudb/).
+Then clone the repository to a dedicated folder in your Apache working directory:

 ```
 mkdir /var/www/statemapper